-On the effects of Slow-Control variables over the Lousal Resistive Plate Chamber Muon Telescope efficiency André Morais^{1,a} and Yanhan Zhou^{2,b} 1 Instituto Superior Técnico, Lisboa, Portugal 2 Faculdade de Ciências, Lisboa, Portugal Project supervisors: Sofia Andringa and Raul Sarmento November 20, 2022 Abstract.
-This study investigates the correlation between efficiency and environment conditions, specially humidity.
+On the effects of Slow-Control variables over the Lousal Resistive Plate Chamber Muon Telescope efficiency André Morais^{1,a} and Yanhan Zhou^{2,b} 1 Instituto Superior Técnico, Lisboa, Portugal 2 Faculdade de Ciências, Lisboa, Portugal Project supervisors: Sofia Andringa and Raul Sarmento December 19, 2022 Abstract.
+This study investigates the correlation between efficiency and environmental conditions, especially humidity.
 Previous research had already demonstrated the existence of a link between temperature changes and efficiency, we extended the results to more environmental variables and studied the specific case of the Lousal muon telescope.
 We used data from March to July 2022, including a time period in which the detector took data in Coimbra with large variation in environmental parameters, and a time at Lousal where the environmental variation was more gentle but the incoming muon's rate was lower.
 We also studied the adjustment of applied voltage according to the temperature and atmospheric pressure to minimize their impact on efficiency.
-The results show that there is a dependency between efficiency and humidity in Coimbra.
+The results show that the detector has experienced an increase in the working current which can only be explained by the continuous degradation of the gas used in the plates, therefore current variations must be included in the voltage adjustment algorithm.
 KEYWORDS: Resistive Plate Chamber efficiency, Environmental effects 1 Introduction 1.1 Resistive Plate Chambers Resistive Plate Chambers (RPC) are detectors of charged particles.
 They consist in two layers of a gaseous mixture separated by plates of a material with high electric resistivity.
 In those plates are placed electrodes where a high voltage is applied, in order to induce an uniform electric field over the gas chamber.
 Once a charged particle passes through the detector it will ionise the gas thus enabling the occurrence of an electric discharge between the plates which can be detected by sensors placed outside the plates.
-The usage of several sensors each comprising a small area of the surface of the gas chamber allows a more precise characterization of the place where the particle passed through the detector.).
+The usage of several sensors each comprising a small area of the surface of the gas chamber allows a more precise characterization of the place where the particle passed through the detector.
 A scheme of an RPC is shown in Figure 1.

 Figure 1.
 Schematic view of the inner components of an RPC.
 Adapted from [1] 1.2 RPC based Muon Tomography Since muons are heavy particles, their trajectory remains approximately linear as they cross most materials.
-More- ^be-mail: fc58286@alunos.fc.ul.pt over they are charged and thus interact with electromagnetic fields.
+Moreover they are charged and thus interact with electromagnetic fields.
 This means they lose energy and can be stopped.
 Therefore, the muons from cosmic rays can be used to infer the density of materials placed above a detector.
 This technique is known as muon tomography or muography.
 Stacked RPC's are an efficient way to implement this procedure.
 Each RPC in a vertical stack can be used to determine a point of passage for a muon, if several signals are detected in a set of RPC in a short amount of time (\approx 30ns) we can assume they were produced by the same muon, traveling between the plates and connect those point with a line deducing its trajectory, see Fig.2.